 Who is it best for?

-Beginners who want a proven, data-driven, step-by-step approach that leads to predictable income in a very specific niche.
+Beginners who want a proven, data-driven, up-to-date, step-by-step approach that leads to predictable income in a specific niche.

 What method of making money online does it teach?

 “Project 24 has been a total game changer for me.
 That timeline and their daily action steps are absolutely what I needed to move forward methodically.
 After spinning around in circles chasing various aspects of blog success, I have clarity and focus.
 I’m so thankful you posted about them.”

 It’s open all the time.

 $449 for one year.
 Renewable at a much lower cost per year after that.

 Are there incidental costs?

 Yes.
 There are incidental costs such as those associated with setting up a website, but they are minimal.